Biography: Paul Seiwald

 A self taught artist, Paul completed over 300 paintings and sculptures throughout his life.
 His style of painting has been compared to Thomas Hart Benton, Salvador Dali and Dr. Seuss.

-Instead of painting on canvas, he painted on plywood panels prepared and textured with wood putty.
-He also created the frames for his paintings.
+Instead of painting on canvas, he painted on plywood panels textured with wood putty and he also created the frames.

 Basement studio of artist, Paul Seiwald and daughter, Karen